wihlc/F/README.md

-# F
+# Pokemon style text diplay
-This is just where I'll be putting my projects and games, :)
+This is a threads exercise pretty much, :)